AY2324S2-CS2103T-T17-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to see a list of all clients with a specified weight/height range
+1. User requests to see a list of all clients with a specified weight/height range.
-1. FitBook displays a success message followed by the list of clients
+1. FitBook displays a success message followed by the list of clients.
-1. Use case ends
+1. Use case ends.

 **Extensions**

-* 2a.
-User enters an invalid command
+* 1a.
+User enters an invalid command.
-    * 3a1.
-FitBook alerts the user that the command is invalid and displays the correct format
+    * FitBook alerts the user that the command is invalid and displays the correct format.
-    * Use case ends
+    * Use case ends.

 <hr>